omafra-ceres/docs/product-specs.md

 ### Access Control - Basic
 *   Users and admins only
-*   Users have access to their own data structures
+*   Users have access to their own data sets
 *   Users can invite other users to enter data into their own data sets
 *   Admins can use an allow list to decide who can create accounts